TOP 100 BEST REVIEWED FILM FESTIVAL

 Awards are presented in the categories as follows:

-• All submissions must have been completed after January 1, 2015.
+• All submissions must have been completed after January 1, 2018 unless a waiver is granted.

 • All films must be in English or have English subtitles.
 Non-subtitled or dubbed foreign language films will not be considered.